Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Urgug was already poking at the controls, the mirthful hues on his body flickering and becoming serious.
 "It appears to be... diffuse metallic wreckage and vented gases.
 Shipwreck."

 The mood sobered instantly.
 Wilde pulled a face, then gestured to Moj.
 "Slow to sub-light.
 General quarters, please.
 Urgug, have Dora send out a drone.
-Let’s get a look at it…"
+Let’s get a look at it..."

 It was a long wait, and Hoeff was well settled in at his station on the shuttle by the time it was over.
 Dora sent the drone in cautiously, and nobody took their eyes off their local sensor display in case a sudden fleet should jump in or decloak or whatever around them.
 None materialized, but that did nothing to relieve the tension, not even once the drone was in visual range and inspecting the debris.